 CONAN: Nikky Finney, also a professor of creative writing at the University of Kentucky.
 And she joined us from a studio in Lexington.

 On Monday, we'll look at the difficult choices facing the United States on Syria.
 Join us for that.
 I'm Neal Conan.
 It's the TALK OF THE NATION, from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.